krlmlr/LoadMyData/website/updating.markdown

 ---
 layout: page
 ---
-Because ProjectTemplate is still beta software, there are a number of backwards incompatible changes introduced with each iteration of the package.
-The information below should help you upgrade an existing project to work with the newest version of ProjectTemplate.
+Because LoadMyData is still beta software, there are a number of backwards incompatible changes introduced with each iteration of the package.
+The information below should help you upgrade an existing project to work with the newest version of LoadMyData.

 ##### Updating a v0.3-5 (or later) Project

-* Simply call the new function `ProjectTemplate::migrate.project()`.
+* Simply call the new function `LoadMyData::migrate.project()`.
 The functions `load.project()` and `reload.project()` will issue a warning if this is required.

 ##### Updating a v0.3-4 Project to a v0.3-5 Project